boeckmann/asm6502/README.txt

          LDA $4711,X ; load contents of address $4711 displaced by X LDA $4711,Y ; load contents of address $4711 displaced by Y

- 4.7.7 Zero-page X and Zero-page Y addressing
+ 4.7.7 Zero-page X and Zero-page Y Addressing

        The address is encoded in the byte following the opcode displaced by the contents for the X or Y register.